K. Vijay Kumar

-K Vijay Kumar, IPS (born 15 September 1952), is a retired IPS officer.
+K Vijay Kumar PMG GM IPS (born 15 September 1952), is a retired IPS officer.
 He was the chief of the Special Task Force of Tamil Nadu that was involved in the death of the Veerappan during Operation Cocoon of 2004.
 He had also been the senior advisor to Home Ministry for the Left Wing Extremism areas.
 He served as the Advisor to the Governor of Jammu and Kashmir with Home, Forest, Ecology & Environment, Health & Medical Education, Youth Services & Sports, Hospitality & Protocol, Civil Aviation, Estates and Information portfolios.
-Currently he has joined back as senior security adviser in Ministry of Home Affairs in December 2019.
+Currently he has joined back as senior security adviser in Ministry of Home Affairs in December 2018.

 Early life

-Vijay Kumar grew up in Tamil Nadu with five other siblings.
-His father M. Krishnan Nair was a retired police officer.
-He has bachelor's and master's degrees in law (BL and ML) from Madras University and an MBA from Indira Gandhi National Open University (IGNOU).
-In 2010, he also earned his master's degree in business law at National Law School of India University, Bangalore.
+Vijay Kumar was raised in Tamil Nadu alongside six siblings.
+He holds a Bachelor of Law (BL) and a Master of Law (ML) from the University of Madras, as well as a Master of Business Administration (MBA) from the Indira Gandhi National Open University (IGNOU).
+In 2010, he also obtained a Master’s degree in Business Law from the National Law School of India University, Bangalore.